How to Consolidate Multiple Excel Worksheets into One PivotTable: 2 Methods

 consolidate multiple worksheets into one pivottable method 2

-• Previously, I mentioned that this method is not as effective as the first one.
+• This method is not as effective as the first one.
 We need to understand the meaning of the ranges in the PivotTable Fields.
 Here, Row refers to the dates and Value refers to the sales values.
-So drag Row and Value fields to the Rows and Values Fields
+Drag Row and Value fields to the Rows and Values Fields

 consolidate multiple worksheets into one pivottable